Set Current Location

 Muscle Beach welcomes all fitness buffs and tourists.
 The original muscle beach at Santa Monica was shut and hence evolved the Muscle Beach at Venice.
-It is an open air kind of a gymnasium where one can see well-toned bodies working it out even more.
+It is an open air kind of a gymnasium where one can see well-toned bodies working it out.
 This beach has also been a favorite among the celebrities.
 You will find people lifting weights, biking, swimming, sunbathing and a whole lot more.
 This park is the most-sought after place by LA's health-conscious people.

 Venice is know for its beach, the glorious stretch of pristine white sands, the warm sunshine and the palm trees making for the perfect postcard.
 You need not step onto the beach in order to experience the vibrant culture of Venice, just walk along the bustling boardwalk and you will see the local scene unfold before you.
 Watch the street performers mesmerize spectators with their talents, buy something very unique from any of the shops that line the Boardwalk, or catch the attraction that is the Muscle Beach, where Arnold Schwarzenegger-worshipers pump iron and strive to look as big and muscular as possible.

 Third Street Promenade is a dazzling shopping destination with clothing boutiques, bars, bookstores, restaurants, movie theaters and more!
 The upscale chains have begun dominating the street, but there are still many local boutiques and specialty stores.
 More than 80 retailers make this place a shoppers' haven.
 The gastronomy is also exceptional thanks to food stalls and restaurants that are dotted on the street.
 Make sure to visit during the weekly farmer's market for tasty fresh food.
 Located in downtown, the shopping district is a spectacular place for retail therapy.